Mellophone: History

 In general, the mellophone has its origin in the horn design boom of the 19th century.
 The earliest version was the Koenig horn, based on a design by Herman Koenig, but manufactured by Antoine Courtois, who may also have played a significant role in its design.
 Courtois had just won the right to manufacture the saxhorn, in a lawsuit against the inventor of the saxophone, Adolphe Sax.
 The Koenig horn had three piston valves — the kind used on a modern trumpet, which were a relatively new technology at that time — and was otherwise shaped somewhat like a modern French horn, but smaller.
 This shape was largely influenced by the post horn.

 Köhler & Son originally began using the name "mellophone" for its line of horns based loosely on similar instruments by Distin.
 These were also post horn-like instruments with valves, but the mouthpieces and bell angle were slowly evolving to allow for more projection and control of sound with the technology of valves.

-The traditional instrument is visually modeled on the horn, with a round shape and a rear-facing bell.
-Unlike French horns, it is played with the right hand, and the bell points to the rear left of the player.
+The traditional instrument is visually modeled on the horn, with a round shape and a rear-facing bell and has come to be known as a "classic", "concert", or "circular" mellophone.
+Unlike French horns, it is played with the right hand, and the bell points to the rear left of the player and is generally keyed in F with facility to switch to E♭.
+Older instruments often included the capability of playing in the key of D and/or C as well.
 It was used as an alto voice both outdoors and indoors by community and school bands in place of the French horn.
 The manufacture of these instruments declined significantly in the mid-twentieth century, and they are rarely in use today.
 In some instances these are called a Tenor Cor.

 Mellophone bugles keyed in G were manufactured for American drum and bugle corps from approximately the 1950s until around 2000 when Drum Corps International changed the rules to allow brass instruments in any key.

 Modern marching mellophones are more directly related to bugle-horns such as the flugelhorn, euphonium, and tuba.
 Their tube profile is likewise more conical than the trumpet or trombone.